Recognizing Issues that Affect Performance Horses

 Pre-Requisites: none

-Prior study in equine anatomy and biomechanics is very helpful for this intermediate level course.
-Some students will have much of this background already and some will not.
-If not, it is highly recommended that the student take our Equine Anatomy and Health Considerations Course and Basic Biomechanics Course prior to taking this one.
-If you sign up and feel you need to take one of these courses first we can work that out for you.
+Prior study in equine anatomy and biomechanics is very helpful for this intermediate-level course.
+Some students will have much of this background already, and some will not.
+If not, it is highly recommended that the student take our Equine Anatomy and Health Considerations Course and Basic Biomechanics Course before taking this one.
+If you sign up and feel you need to take one of these courses first, we can work that out for you.